-Prerequisite: CHEM 151 or 151B (or concurrent); or CHEM 161 or CHEM 161 and CHEM 161L (or concurrent); or equivalent or consent of the instructor.
-Corequisite: BIOL 171L.
-Recommended Prep: High school level biology course.
+Prerequisites: CHEM 151 or 151B (or concurrent); or CHEM 161 or CHEM 161 and CHEM 161L (or concurrent); or equivalent or instructor consent Co-Requisites: BIOL 171L Recommended Prep: High school level biology course populations, and communities.

-BIOL 171L Introduction to Biology I Lab (1)

-Laboratory to accompany BIOL 171.
+BIOL 171L: Introduction to Biology I Lab Laboratory to accompany BIOL 171

-Prerequisite: CHEM 151 or 151B (or concurrent); or CHEM 161 (or concurrent); or equivalent or consent of the instructor.
-Corequisite: BIOL 171.
-Recommended Prep: High school level biology course.

-BIOL 172 Introduction to Biology II (3)

-Continuation of BIOL 171.
-Anatomy, physiology, and systematics of plants and animals; behavior; ecosystems, populations, and communities.
+Prerequisites: CHEM 151 or 151B (or concurrent); or CHEM 161 (or concurrent); or equivalent or instructor consent Co-Requisites: BIOL 171 Recommended Prep: High school level biology course BIOL 172: Introduction to Biology II Continuation of BIOL 171.
+Anatomy, physiology, and systematics of plants and animals; behavior; ecosystems,

-Prerequisite: BIOL 171 and BIOL 171L with grade of C or better or equivalent.
-Corequisite: BIOL 172L
+Prerequisites: BIOL 171 and BIOL 171L with grade of C or better or equivalent Co-Requisites: BIOL 172L

-BIOL 172L Introduction to Biology II Lab (1)
+BIOL 172L: Introduction to Biology II Lab Laboratory to accompany BIOL 172